jim-ec/dart-angles/README.md

 [Official Dart package](https://pub.dartlang.org/packages/angles)

-This package provides an `Angle` type seeking to eliminate the use of variable suffixes like `...deg` or `...rad` as well as manual angle unit conversions like `x * rad2deg` and the likes.
+This package provides an `Angle` type seeking to eliminate the use of variable suffixes like `...deg` or `...rad` as well as manual angle unit conversions such as `x * rad2deg` and the likes.

 Therefore, this package's *raison d'être* is not to serve features but to increase code maintainability, thus reducing maintaince cost and bugs.